-We were lucky enough to be one of the first (and now most experienced) Service Providers working with clients within the National Disability Insurance Scheme.
+We were lucky enough to be one of the first (and now most experienced) service providers working with clients within the National Disability Insurance Scheme (NDIS).

 Our home within the Barwon Region was the only trial site in Victoria.
 We encourage NDIS participants to undertake some research prior to meeting with the NDIS to know what supports are available and can be discussed in their planning meetings.

 Therapeutic supports are provided to assist clients aged from 7 years to increase their independence and capacity to complete tasks that are important to them.
 Our therapists use a strengths-based approach and support clients across various domains, including in areas such as language and communication skills, personal care, mobility and movement, interpersonal interactions and community living.
-WHR Allied Health can assist with your Occupational Therapy & Physiotherapy Therapeutic Supports.
+WHR Allied Health can assist with your occupational therapy and physiotherapy therapeutic supports.

-We also employ many Therapy Assistants to assist with implementing home and community-based interventions as recommended by our Occupational Therapists & Physiotherapists.
+We also employ many therapy assistants to assist in the implementation of home and community-based interventions as recommended by our occupational therapists and physiotherapists.

-WHR Allied Health therapists work with a range of clients, including providing therapeutic supports to young people with Autism Spectrum Disorder.
+WHR Allied Health therapists undertake many types of supports with a range of clients, including providing therapeutic supports to young people with autism spectrum disorder.

 Home Modification Design

-WHR Allied Health Occupational Therapists can readily make recommendations on basic and complex home modifications.
-These recommendations are made with an understanding of the Client’s functional needs, a sound understanding of the relevant Australian Standards and a working knowledge of the Reasonable and Necessary guidelines (section 34) of the NDIS Act.
-Due to the number of home modifications that we have assisted with, we also understand what can be achieved with existing home environments.
+WHR Allied Health occupational therapists can readily make recommendations on basic and complex home modifications.
+These recommendations are made with an understanding of the client’s functional needs, a sound understanding of the relevant Australian Standards and a working knowledge of the Reasonable and Necessary guidelines (section 34) of the NDIS Act.
+Due to the number of home modifications that we have assisted with, we also understand what can be achieved in existing home environments.
 Whilst home modifications may address many functional limitations initially, we will trial basic equipment, suggest modifying behaviours or look to complete simple environmental changes.
 We have experience working with privately owned, rented and Department of Human Services Housing and understand the limitations/complexities of each.

 Assistive Technology (Equipment)

-Your Therapist will have a comprehensive understanding of the range of equipment that may be available to trial and will facilitate the application process for NDIS funding where appropriate.
-The application documentation processes can be viewed here NDIS providing assistive technology.
-The NDIS requires detailed supporting documentation so that they can make an informed approval/decline decision concerning the items being recommended by your therapist.
+Your therapist will have a comprehensive understanding of the range of equipment that may be available to trial and will facilitate the application process for NDIS funding, where appropriate.
+The application documentation processes can be viewed here: NDIS providing assistive technology.
+The NDIS requires detailed supporting documentation so that they can make an informed decision concerning the items being recommended by your therapist.
 The decision-making process includes ensuring that your therapist has considered alternate options and proving that they have been considered in detail.

-We are organisational members of the Australian Rehabilitation & Assistive Technology Association ensuring that we’re kept abreast of the most advanced assistive technology.
-We’re also not just looking for the best equipment – we want to provide our Client’s with the best prices.
-If we don’t think the quote is correct with no commitment to any equipment providers, we’ll help you source the items elsewhere.
-Besides maintaining excellent relationships with local suppliers who can readily trial and sell standard disability/medical supplies, we will regularly seek new and exciting gadgets with an evidence base of being assistive/helpful.
-We support tech and design start-ups via places like Indiegogo & Kickstarter – we were early investors in Antsy Labs Fidget Cubes, Quick Shoe Laces and our Octopus Watches! – to continue to access creative options for our clients and add to our own expanding pool of equipment available for trial for our clients!
+We are organisational members of the Australian Rehabilitation & Assistive Technology Association.
+This ensures that we’re kept abreast of the most advanced assistive technology.
+It is important for us to find the best equipment to match the needs and financial preferences of our clients.
+We make no commitment to equipment providers so that we can make efforts to provide our client with the best prices.
+As well as maintaining excellent relationships with local suppliers, who can readily trial and sell standard disability/medical supplies, we will regularly seek new and exciting gadgets with an evidence base of being assistive and helpful.
+We support tech and design start-ups via places like Indiegogo & Kickstarter (we were early investors in Antsy Labs Fidget Cubes, Quick Shoe Laces and our Octopus Watches!) so that we can ensure continued access to creative options for our clients and add to our own expanding pool of equipment available for trial for our clients!

 In addition to enabling participants to be independent or participate more fully in daily activities, assistive technology may: